 On Assignment, Inc. is a diversified professional staffing firm providing flexible and permanent staffing solutions in specialty skills including Laboratory/Scientific, Healthcare/Nursing, Physician, Medical Financial, Information Technology and Engineering.
-We provide clients in these markets with short-term or long-term as signments of contract professionals, contract-to-permanent placement and direct placement of these professionals.
-As of December 31, 2009, our business consists of four operating segments: Life Sciences, Healthcare, Physician and IT and Engineering.
+We provide clients in these markets with short-term or long-term assignments of contract professionals, contract-to-permanent placement and direct placement of these professionals.
+As of December 31, 2010, our business consists of four operating segments: Life Sciences, Healthcare, Physician and IT and Engineering.

 Our Life Sciences segment includes our domestic and international life science staffing businesses.
-Life Sciences segment revenues for 2009 were \$93.7 million and represented 22.5 percent of our total revenues.
-We provide locally-based contract Life science professionals to clients in the biotechnology, pharmaceutical, food and be verage, medical device, personal care, chemical, automotive, educational and environmental industries.
-Our contract professionals include chemists, clinical research as sociates, clinical Lab as sistants, en gineers, biologists, biochemists, microbiologists, molecular biologists, food scientists, regulatory affairs specialists, lab assistants and other skilled scientific professionals.
+Life Sciences segment revenues for 2010 were \$109.5 million and represented 25.0 percent of our total revenues.
+We provide locally-based contract life science professionals to clients in the biotechnology, pharmaceutical, food and beverage, medical device, personal care, chemical, automotive, educational and environmental industries.
+Our contract professionals include chemists, clinical research associates, clinical lab assistants, engineers, biologists, biochemists, microbiologists, molecular biologists, food scientists, regulatory affairs specialists, lab assistants, biostatisticians, drug safety specialists, SAS programmers, medical writers, and other skilled scientific professionals.

-Our Healthcare segment includes our Nurse Travel and A llied Healthcare lines of business.
-Healthcare segment revenues for 2009 were \$97.1 million and represented 23.3 percent of our total revenues.
-We offer our healthcare clients locally-based and traveling contract professionals, from more than ten healthcare and medical financial and allied occupations.
-Our contract professionals include nurses, specialty nurses, health information management professionals, dialysis technicians, surgical technicians, i maging technicians, x-ray technicians, medical technologists, phebotomists, coders, billers, claims processors and collections staff.
+Our Healthcare segment includes our Nurse Travel and Allied Healthcare lines of business.
+Healthcare segment revenues for 2010 were \$76.3 million and represented 17.4 percent of our total revenues.
+We offer our healthcare clients locally-based and traveling contract professionals, from a number of healthcare medical financial and allied occupations.
+Our contract professionals include nurses, specialty nurses, health information management professionals, dialysis technicians, surgical technicians, imaging technicians, x-ray technicians, medical technologists, medical assistants, pharmacists, pharmacy technicians, respiratory therapists, phlebotomists, coders, billers, claims processors and collections staff, and dental professionals - including dental assistants, hygienists and dentists and rehabilitation therapists.

-Our Physician segment consists of VISTA Staffing Solutions, Inc. (VISTA), which we acquired on January 3, 2007.
-The Physician segment revenues for 2009 were \$87.7 million and represented 21.1 percent of our total revenues.
-VISTA, based in S alt L ake C ity, Utah, is a I eading provider of physician staffing, k nown as I ocum t enens, and per manent physician search services.
+Our Physician segment consists of VISTA Staffing Solutions, Inc. ("VISTA"), which we acquired on January 3, 2007.
+The Physician segment revenues for 2010 were \$73.6 million and represented 16.8 percent of our total revenues.
+VISTA, based in Salt Lake City, Utah, is a leading provider of physician staffing, known as locum tenens, and permanent physician search services.
 We provide short and long-term locum tenens services and full-service physician search and consulting services, primarily in the United States, with some locum tenens placements in Australia and New Zealand.
 We work with physicians in a wide range of specialties, placing them in hospitals, community-based practices and federal, state and local facilities.

-Our IT and Engineering segment consists of Oxford Global Resources, Inc. (Oxford) which we acquired on January 31, 2007.
-IT and Engineering segment revenues for 2009 were \$138.1 million and represented 33.1 percent of our total revenues.
-O xford, bas ed i n B everly, M assachusetts, del ivers hi gh-end c onsultants w ith expertise in s pecialized information technology, hardware and software engineering and mechanical, electrical, validation and telecommunications engineering fields.
-We combine international reach with local depth, serving clients through a network of Oxford International r ecruiting c enters i n t he U nited States and Europe, a nd O xford & A ssociates br anch offices i n m ajor metropolitan markets across the United States.
+Our IT and Engineering segment consists of Oxford Global Resources, Inc. ("Oxford"), which we acquired on January 31, 2007.
+IT and Engineering segment revenues for 2010 were \$178.7 million and represented 40.8 percent of our total revenues.
+Oxford, based in Beverly, Massachusetts, delivers high-end consultants with expertise in specialized information technology, hardware and software engineering and mechanical, electrical, validation and telecommunications engineering fields.
+We combine international reach with local depth, serving clients through a network of Oxford International recruiting centers in the United States and Europe, and Oxford & Associates branch offices in major metropolitan markets across the United States.